-The last 20 years have seen rapid change and improvement in the way American society views marijuana use – the same plant that once incited “reefer madness” is now recognized as a legitimate medical treatment in 33 states.
-However, most people are still terrified to talk to a medical provider about using cannabis-based products.
+The last 20 years have seen rapid change and improvement in the way American society views marijuana use.
+The same plant that once incited “reefer madness” is now recognized as a legitimate medical treatment in 33 states.
+However, many people are still terrified to talk to a medical provider about using cannabis-based products.

-Here are a few tips for you to use when talking to your doctor about medical marijuana as a treatment.
+Here are a few tips to use when talking to your doctor about medical marijuana as a treatment:

-For many medical marijuana patients, their conditions and treatments are no laughing matter.
-Talk to your doctor about cannabis the same way you would talk about any medication.
+Talk to your doctor about medical marijuana the same way you would talk about any medication.
 Don’t use your state’s medical marijuana laws as an excuse to catch a legal high – you can travel to any of the ten states that allow recreational use for that.

 This is a huge hurdle for a lot of people – openly admitting their past (or current) marijuana use.
-It’s incredibly important to be honest, however, because your history with cannabis determines your tolerance.
+It’s incredibly important to be honest because your history with cannabis helps your doctor understand your tolerance level.

-Research shows that many doctors were never trained to recommend medical marijuana or cannabis oil when they were in medical school.
-If your doctor shows strong opposition to medicinal marijuana as a treatment, consider finding a doctor that supports your desire to live a healthier and more natural lifestyle.
+Unfortunately, many doctors weren’t trained on medical marijuana treatments when they were in medical school.
+If your doctor shows strong opposition to marijuana as a treatment, consider finding a doctor who’s licensed to recommend medical marijuana.

-Ask questions, ask questions, ask questions!
 Medical marijuana can be confusing and intimidating, especially for the inexperienced user.
-Take some time to compile a list before your appointment so you can be sure you’ve covered everything.
-You need to understand how cannabis will affect your body and mind, and your doctor should be well-informed enough to answer all of your questions – but you have to ask them first.
+Take some time to compile a list of questions before your appointment to ensure you cover everything.
+You need to understand how medical marijuana will affect your body and mind.
+And your doctor can only answer the questions you ask.